-NAMA's deleveraging activity is guided by the objective of maximising recovery from property-backed loans through strategic asset management and investment, and phased disposal.
-NAMA works closely with its debtors and receivers in order to devise the most commercially optimal strategy for each asset.
+NAMA's deleveraging activity is guided by the objective of maximising recovery from property-backed loans through strategic asset management, judicious investment, and phased disposal.
+NAMA works closely with its debtors and receivers in order to devise commercially optimal strategies for each asset.